 Tutorial: Converting a Single Instrument Audio File

 Included in the Samples subdirectory is an MP3 file representing a portion of the 2nd movement of Ludwig von Beethoven's 8th Piano Sonata in C Minor called Pathetique.
 The audio file was recorded using the recommended settings described in the manual.
-We will use this music as we use the New Project Wizard to give you practice at adjusting recognition settings.
+We will use this music as we use the New Project Wizard to give you practice at adjusting conversion settings.
 You can compare your work to the project and MIDI files we came up with.
 Feel free to experiment, however.
 That is the best way to learn how to use all the features of intelliScore to their maximum potential.
 To preserve the original files, back them up to a different folder or rename them, or else you will be prompted to replace them as you follow the tutorial.
-You can also preserve and compare the results of your experiments using different filenames.
-This tutorial assumes you are using the default settings in the Options window and that you installed intelliScore at the default path of C:\Program Files\IntelliScore Ensemble (or C:\Program Files\IntelliScore Polyphonic if you have the Polyphonic Edition of intelliScore).
+You can also preserve and compare the results of your experiments using different file names.
+This tutorial assumes you are using the default settings in the Options window.

 1. Click the Blank Document Icon in the Tool Bar to start the New Project Wizard.

-2. You are asked where the audio will be obtained from.
+2. You are asked from where the audio will be obtained.
 Choose the first option at the top next to the folder icon, since an audio file for this tutorial already exists.
 Click the Next button to continue.

 3. You are asked to specify the name of the audio file.
-In the Select Audio File dialog box, change to the folder in which you installed intelliScore.
-Select the file Samples\Pathetique Sonata.mp3.
-Click the OK button to remove the message and the Next button to continue to the next step.
+In the Select Audio File dialog box, select the file My Documents\intelliScore\Samples\Pathetique Sonata.mp3.
+Click the Next button to continue to the next step.

 4. Select I know what instruments comprise the original audio.
 Click the Next button to continue.